jnozzi/cocoadev.com/markdown/ParsingXMLRPCData.md

 Yep, you've got memory errors.
 It looks like you think you're filling in calendarsArray, but you're really just changing which object the variable calendarsArray points to.

--General/[NSArray componentsSeparatedByString:] returns a pointer to an autoreleased array.
+-[NSArray componentsSeparatedByString:] returns a pointer to an autoreleased array.
 You set the variable calendarsArray to that pointer, losing the reference to the array you created in awakeFromNib (so you leak that array object).
 Now, you never retain this new array, so it has been deallocated by the time you try to message it in numberOfRowsInTableView (or the other method) the next time through the run loop.
 Result: crashola.

 Hope that helps.

--General/KenFerry
+-KenFerry

 ----

 To fix it, you need to either     retain the autoreleased arrays, or create them with a     alloc/init pair.
-See General/MemoryManagement.
+See MemoryManagement.

 ----

 Fixed:
-    @implementation General/GVWindow
+    @implementation GVWindow

 - (void) awakeFromNib {
-	calendarsArray = General/[[NSArray alloc] init];
+	calendarsArray = [[NSArray alloc] init];
 	[self loadCalendarsArray];
 }